vaikush/vaikush.github.io/_posts/2020-03-22-world-water-day.md

 layout: post
 subtitle: Safeguarding Urban Poor in India
 tags: [worldwaterday, covid-19, coronavirus, socialdistancing, physicaldistancing]
-Author: Vaishali Kushwaha
 ---
 Today, on the World Water Day 2020, I cannot stop thinking about how millions of Indians living in poverty and informal settlements in cities will protect themselves from COVID-19.

+[*Author: Vaishali Kushwaha*]

 ---